antonaut/working-process/README.md

 # links-graph

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library used to parse stuff into [http://ardoq.com](Ardoq).

 ## Usage

-FIXME
+Please see src/core.clj or the tests for more information.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Anton Erholt

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.